 The key word here is research.
 Don’t guess the most appropriate keywords for your product, research them to see which ones your potential customers are actually using to find products like yours.

 Etsy search can help with this task.
 For example, if you type ‘party’ into the search field, Etsy shows you a list of popular search phrases.
 Use these as your starting point.
-You can also use google or my favourite keyword research tool, SEO Book.
+You can also use google or my favorite keyword research tool, SEO Book.

 Once you’re clear on your keywords, you can begin the next step.